Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Her regular air attack's cooldown frames increase her current speed exponentially if L-stick is neutral.
 This speed movement has no upper speed limit, so it will eventually cause Wang Yi's coordinates to seemingly wrap, allowing limited teleportation or going all the way outside map.
 It's very unique, but also hard to control.
 There's more about this glitch tactic in [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Wang-Yi-zipping).

 Her charge air attack is a downsmash jumping kick.
 If you leave L-stick neutral, she will move forward a greater distance during each jump kick.
-This probably only happens on vsync 30.
+This works on both vsync 30 and 60.

 ### Good speed movement

 Wang Yi's ground special features fast zips forward and you can cancel its cooldown with a double jump.
 This is a fairly fast hybrid movement style, but it costs a lot of musou and probably doesn't obsolete a horse in pure Speed.

 This can be combined with her air charge attack.
-By doing a neutral L-stick air charge attack from each double jump, the movement tactic becomes notably faster.
-It would be helpful to time this for comparison.
+By doing a neutral L-stick air charge attack from each double jump, the movement tactic becomes slightly faster.

 For fast movement without any musou costs, just doing her double jump is a consistent way to move faster than her regular 135 running Speed.